 Retired Philippine policeman says worked for 'death squad' under Duterte

 Police carried out killings in the Philippine city of Davao under the instruction of then mayor Rodrigo Duterte, the current president, according to a former policeman who said he was part of a "Davao death squad" tasked with eliminating criminals.
-Philippine President Rodrigo Duterte delivers a speech during the Philippine Military Academy alumni homecoming in Fort Del Pilar, Baguio city, north of Manila, Philippines February 18, 2017.
+Arturo Lascanas, a retired Davao policeman, said on Monday he had previously killed a radio host critical of Duterte at the behest of a driver and close aide of the mayor, and that Duterte had paid money to police for carrying out assassinations.

 Discussions